rootdrew27/AcrePointSite/Gallery/dg-README.md

 - Image aspect ratio
 - add more bounce to buttons
 - make script modular if possible (use functions for general tasks which may be used again)
+- Add text to indicate when no results appear (also, suggest choosing a new category )

 # Post-MVP